2020-2021 SOC Work Plan

-SOC prepares a Technical Standards Work Plan to provide an overview of which technical standard projects are priorities for the next two years.
+Every two years, SOC prepares a Work Plan for Wisconsin’s Technical Conservation Practice Standards to provide an overview of which technical standard projects are priorities for the next two years.
 Before the plan is completed, a Technical Standards Needs Survey is conducted to gather input on revisions needed across the state.
-This Work Plan is based on priorities identified by the 2015 Technical Standards Needs Survey, agency requirements, and available resources.
+This 2020-2021 Work Plan is based on priorities identified by the 2019 Technical Standards Assessment, agency requirements, and available resources.

-Based on recommendations from the custodian of the standard, SOC uses three different processes to develop or revise a technical standard.
+Based on recommendations from the custodian of the standard, SOC selects one of three different processes to develop or revise a technical standard.
 The three processes, which range in complexity, participation, and resource requirements, are briefly described here.

 Technical Standard Development & Revisions